James-Leste/CS-E4160-Laboratory-Works-in-Networking-and-Security/B3_DNS.md

 dig @192.168.10.11 axfr not.insec
 ```

-### 6.3 TSIG is one way to implement transaction signatures.
+### 6.2 TSIG is one way to implement transaction signatures.
 DNSSEC describes another, SIG(0).
 Explain the differences

+- Security Model: TSIG relies on a shared secret key known only to the parties involved, suitable for closed environments like between known DNS servers.
+SIG(0) uses public key cryptography, which fits scenarios where such direct pre-shared key arrangements are impractical.
+- Use Cases: TSIG is broadly used for a variety of DNS transactions, including zone transfers and dynamic updates, across a wide range of DNS server implementations.
+SIG(0) is specifically used within the context of DNSSEC for securing dynamic updates.
+- Cryptography: TSIG uses symmetric key cryptography, whereas SIG(0) uses asymmetric cryptography, aligning with the public-private key model of DNSSEC.

 ## 7. Pi-hole DNS sinkhole